Despite being familiar with the names of the titans in private equity, I consistently revisit the stories that chronicle

 Good investors are businessmen.

 Good investors are inherently entrepreneurs.
 They either have owned businesses before, or have been placed in a position of making decisions, such as opening markets, launching new products, retrenching staff, etc,

 If the business does well, managers reap the profits and bonuses.
 If not, they get axed from their roles.
 How people deal with their successes and failures are often reveal more important attributes about their attitudes as investors rather than their curated abilities.

 Without going through first-hand, the experience of a founder, it is nearly impossible for any good investor to genuinely feel what it is like to be on the other side of the table...

 This also includes fundraising, pitching and sourcing for customers, managing employees and payroll, engaging with competitors and other business people, and worrying about the day to day cash flows.

 Execution is everything.

 But had the transaction gone sideways, history would have been written very differently.
 I believed that Continental Airlines came back to life because of the folks driving the day-to-day leadership, management and execution, and not by simply throwing money at the company.

-That said, anyone who has founded and built a business appreciate what it means to be putting your money on the line.
+Anyone who has founded and built a business appreciates what it means to be putting your money on the line.
 The notion of “every dollar of revenue counts” takes on a very different perspective for a business owner as compared to a passive investor in the side-seat, running a company using someone else's money.
 Much less so for employees (even managers in senior positions).

 But the majority of people take this for granted.